These pages are in the process of being created -- check back for updates.

 I was feeling really happy and confident about what I was painting.
 I was surprised at what was taking place in my work and in my mind.
 Prior to completing these paintings I didn't know I had the freedom to just paint and have a composition appear before me that would then help me decide what to do next as I painted it.
 It was an exhilerating exchange happening between myself and the act of painting the pictures.

-This confidence led me to start to incorporate imagery from some of my photographs again, as seen in paintings no. 14-16 above.
-This time I didn't have to figure out ahead of time what the compositions were going to look like as I did in paintings no. 1-3, all I needed was to refer to the photos and simply build the colors, forms and compositions around and within the photographic imagery.
+This confidence led me to start to incorporate imagery from some of my photographs again, as seen in Paintings 014-016 above.
+This time I didn't have to figure out ahead of time what the compositions were going to look like as I did in Paintings 001-003.
+All I needed was to refer to the photos and simply build the colors, forms and compositions around and within the photographic imagery.
 I loved knowing that I could take the so-called reality of a photographic image and easily meld it into the painted abstractions from my imagination.

 No. 017 -